gdsmith1/discord-utility-scripts/record-user-js/audio/README.md

 # Recorded audio files go here

 Audio is encoded to .wav by default, you can easily change this to .mp3 if you want.
+This directory _needs_ to be present.